Writing a Bar Appeal Letter

 Are you still able to pursue the major you originally selected at UCSC?
 How has this quarter affected your graduation timeline?
 What changes can you make to your schedule next quarter to graduate by your expected graduation date?

-If you are not meeting qualification requirements for your first-choice major, what major will you pursue now?
+If you are no longer qualified to declare your first-choice major, what major will you pursue now?
 What changes can you make to your schedule next quarter to declare on time?

 Campus Resources

 If allowed to continue, what campus resources would you make use of to establish a stronger foundation for academic success?
-Here are some resources other students in similar situations have benefited from: College advising, Major advising, LSS/MSI, the Disability Resource Center, Counseling and Psychological Services (or an off-campus therapist), STARS (for transfer students), EOP, and the Career Center.
+Here are some resources other students in similar situations have benefited from: College advising, Major advising, LSS, the Disability Resource Center, Counseling and Psychological Services (or an off-campus therapist), STARS (for transfer students), EOP, and Career Success.

 Your appeal should demonstrate that you know which resources would help you most and have taken steps to access them as soon as the quarter begins.